Lyudmila Putina: Later life and marriage

 In her early adult years, Lyudmila was a flight attendant for the Kaliningrad branch of Aeroflot.
 She met Vladimir Putin at a Arkady Raikin concert in Leningrad, and they married on 28 July 1983.
-The couple have two daughters, Maria (born on 28 April 1985 in Leningrad, Soviet Union) and Katerina (born on 31 August 1986 in Dresden, East Germany).
+The couple has two daughters, Maria (born on 28 April 1985 in Leningrad, Soviet Union) and Katerina (born on 31 August 1986 in Dresden, East Germany).

 From 1990 to 1994, Lyudmila taught German at the Department of Philology of Leningrad State University.
 For a few years prior to Vladimir's appointment as Prime Minister of Russia in August 1999, she was a Moscow representative of the company Telecominvest from 1998 to 1999 where she, as the only employee in the Moscow office, answered phone calls and organized meetings.

-In early 1997 and previously, she, her husband, their family, and the family of Nikolai Shamalov enjoyed vacations in Davos, Switzerland.

-During July 1998, she, her husband, and their family vacationed in the south of France where her husband attended important meetings before he became head of FSB after which the Putin family cancelled their planned August vacation in Davos.